 Conduct: The ringer on all cell phones and beepers must be turned off during lecture and lab periods.
-Please only answer your cell phone if it is an emergency.
-Please notify me if you need to leave the lab for any reason.
+You may not text or use any social media in the lecture room or the laboratory.
+If you must take a phone call or reply to a text in the case of an emergency, please step outside of the room to do so.
+Please notify the instructor if you need to leave the lab for any reason.
+No smartwatches may be worn during exams.
 Students are also expected to abide by the Academic Integrity policy as outlined in the De Anza College catalog at all times.
 Students caught cheating or plagiarizing on any assignment will be expelled from the course and receive a grade of "F." If collusion between students to cheat can be demonstrated, each student will receive this same penalty.